vinibiso/gulp-sequenced-shell-tasks/README.md

 # Liked it?
 Star it!

+# TO-DO
+- Use default parameters for index and callback
+- Make it a gulp package

 # License
 MIT
 Feel free to modify it and use it if you like it :)